-The Deans and the UNAC UAS Organizational Vice President are encouraged to meet before the end of the prior academic year in order to establish the peer evaluation committees.
+The deans and the UAS UNAC Campus Representative are encouraged to meet before the end of the prior academic year in order to establish the peer evaluation committee clusters and their membership composition.

-The United Academics peer review committee, selected by unit members, with the concurrence of the Dean, Director or designee, in a department/cluster/unit as determined by the Dean, Director or designee, with the consent of the unit members.
+The UAS United Academics peer review committee department/cluster/units are determined by the dean, director or designee, with the consent of the unit members.
 Absent such consent, the provost shall resolve issues over the definition of the appropriate department/cluster/ unit.

-The peer review committee shall be composed of at least five (5) tenured faculty at the same or higher rank as the unit member being reviewed, with at least three (3) at the rank of full professor.
-At UAS these minimums shall be four (4) tenured faculty and three (3) full professors.
+The UAS peer review committee shall be composed of at least four tenured faculty, with at least two at the rank of full professor.
+The dean, director, or designee may recommend tenured committee members at the appropriate rank, with the consent of unit members.
+Any disagreement about committee membership shall be resolved by the Provost.
+Unit members with a conflict of interest as outlined in BOR Policy and Regulation 04.10 with respect to the faculty member under review shall recuse themselves from participation.

 Committees may determine whether discussions will be open or closed to the public and/or the candidate.
 The vote of the peer review committee, however, shall be closed to the public and the candidate.
-The peer review committee's review and recommendation, without individual attribution, shall be provided to the Provost's Office for inclusion in the evaluation file, with a copy to the unit member, no later than November 8.
+The peer review committee's review and recommendation, without individual attribution, shall be provided to the Provost's Office for inclusion in the evaluation file, with a copy to the unit member, no later than October 13.